data-dependent/osrs-guides/skilling.md

 		# Close interface if trying to log
 ````

-At the highest level of complexity, Henke's model asserts that: first, _client input_ is evaluated for each player; second, each nonplayer character, or npc, takes its _turn_ in order of npc ID; last, each player takes its _turn_ in order of player ID, or pid.
+At the highest level of complexity, Henke's model asserts that commands within a tick happen in three ordered groups: client input, then npc turns, then player turns.
+The npc turns happen in order of npc ID, and the player turns happen in order of player ID, or pid.
+Below we describe each of these groups and their constituent elements.

 ### Client input